NOAA-EPIC/land_da_mapping/README.md

 * Categorize & sort each data file into a given UFS Weather Model Application build & Regression Test.
 * Generate reference table/map of each data files to UFS Weather Model Application build & Regression Test

-__Future Capabilities:__ In Progress
+__Future Capabilities:__

-This tool can be used as a skeleton framework for querying information regarding the data files as they pertain to a unique UFS Weather Model Application-to-Physics Suite build &/or Regression Test.
+This tool can be used as a skeleton framework for querying information regarding the data files as they pertain to the Land DA application's test case.

 # Prerequisites
 * Setting up conda environment w/in RDHPCS.